jcddsj01/landing-page-indecor/README.md

 * [TinyJPG](https://tinyjpg.com/) e [TinyPNG:](https://tinypng.com/) The website used is an online tool that compresses JPEG and PNG images without losing much quality.
 It reduces the size of image files using efficient compression algorithms.
 * [GitHub Pages:](https://pages.github.com/) Free hosting platform for static projects, allowing the website to be accessible on the web.

-Project deployment on Vercel: [Explore the project by clicking here.](https://jcddsj01.github.io/landing-page-indecor/)
+Project deployment on GitHub Pages: [Explore the project by clicking here.](https://jcddsj01.github.io/landing-page-indecor/)